 I have memory of one event.
 It is hard to believe that it happened only once and that this is all that happened but it is all I have to go on.

 I am running through the living room into the kitchen where S stands behind the bar in front of the stove.
 Something is cooking.
 From behind me comes D on my left side.
 He tells S we are going outside to play.
 We run out into the sunshine.

 The next thing I know I am laying on the warm hood of a car, staring up into the limbs of the tree as they sway and the leaves rustle in the wind.
 Watching the light shimmer and fade, casting shadows all around me.
 I vaguely sense someone below me to the left telling me to keep this secret not to tell anyone.
 For the sake of propriety I will leave out the specific act.
 In my mind the car is a yellow VW bug.
 However, my dad says it was a small car but of some other make and model.
 My emotions are mixed.
-I am torn between feeling good, wanting this to happen again and knowing it is not right.
+I am torn between feeling good and knowing it is not right.